JesseSinivuori/ad-manager/README.md

 Expects a JSON object containing the details of the new campaign in the shape of `NewCampaignSchema`.

 #### Response
 Returns a JSON object of the edited campaign.
-Does NOT return metrics.
-Metrics are not editable.

 ### `DELETE` `/api/campaigns/id`
 This endpoint allows you to delete a campaign.